mavryk-network/flexmasa/src/doc/mini-net.md

 ====================

-Flexmasa ships with the `flexmasa` command-line application; this document deals with the `./flexmasa mini-net` sub-command (also available in the Tezos [repository](https://tezos.gitlab.io/developer/flexmasa.html) as `tezos-sandbox mini-net`).
+Flexmasa ships with the `flexmasa` command-line application; this document deals with the `./flexmasa mini-net` sub-command (also available in the Mavryk [repository](https://tezos.gitlab.io/developer/flexmasa.html) as `tezos-sandbox mini-net`).

 One can use `./flexmasa mini-net --help` to see all the available options.

-Accessing Tezos Software
+Accessing Mavryk Software
 ------------------------

-Flexmasa needs to access `octez-node`, `octez-client`, and, depending on the options, all the “baker deamons.”
+Flexmasa needs to access `mavkit-node`, `mavkit-client`, and, depending on the options, all the “baker deamons.”

-An easy way to let flexmasa find them is to add them to the `PATH`, for instance if all the tezos utilities have been build at `/path/to/octez-repo/`:
+An easy way to let flexmasa find them is to add them to the `PATH`, for instance if all the tezos utilities have been build at `/path/to/mavkit-repo/`:

-    $ export PATH=/path/to/octez-repo/:$PATH
+    $ export PATH=/path/to/mavkit-repo/:$PATH
     $ flexmasa mini  \
                --size 2 --time-between-blocks 10 --number-of-boot 2